mo-azfar/Znuny-Discord-Notification/README.md

 		(-) Authorization => 'Bot <DISCORD_BOT_TOKEN>',
 		(+) Authorization => 'Bot abcdefghijklmn123456789',
 ***
-6. a) Obtain the Discord ID for the users
+6. a) Obtain the Discord ID for the users from Discord App

 		- Click User Setting.
 		- Click the more icon "..."